I didn’t choose Stanford Drama. It was already in my veins before I had a choice in the matter.

 So I went out.
 Worked with Anna Deavere Smith, who showed me documentary theater could be both rigorous and radical.
 Spaulding Gray, who understood that confession and performance were the same thing.
 Mabou Mines and Lee Breuer, those magnificent lunatics who treated theater like a laboratory for the impossible.

 And the grad students?
 They weren’t coming straight out of undergrad with their theater degrees and good intentions.
 They’d been actors at the Public.
 Assistant directors at the Guthrie.
+Techies with Steppenwolf Theatre.
 Designers who’d already cut their teeth in the real world.
 They came with Edinburgh or Avignon on their résumés.
 People who’d already made work, failed at work, learned from work.
-The seminars in Men Aud room 125 weren’t abstract, it was a room full of practitioners wrestling with ideas because those ideas had direct implications for what they were making.
+The seminars in Men Aud room 125 weren’t abstract, it was a room full of practitioners wrestling with ideas because those ideas had direct implications for what they were making in the rehearsal spaces.
 Theory wasn’t separate from practice.
 It was the thing that made practice better, sharper, more dangerous.

 You’d find a mix of grad students and undergraduates on the back steps of Memorial Auditorium at two in the morning, smoking, drinking, arguing about Bakhtin’s carnivalesque or whether Piscator or Artaud had it right.
 The mix was inevitable, desire, whether for the work or for each other, made no distinctions.
 These weren’t academic exercises.
 These were fights about how to make the work, what the work should do, whether theater could still be dangerous in a world that had already seen everything.
 Theory and practice, completely inseparable, fueled by cigarettes and cheap wine and the kind of passionate certainty you only have before the world beats it out of you.

 And the goal?
 The goal was never to produce more academics who’d get tenure and write papers for other academics.
 The goal was to impact the field in the broadest sense.
 Graduates went on to leadership roles at Playwrights Horizons, the Mark Taper Forum, the Guthrie, the Public in New York.
-Yes, some went on to head academic departments, but they were artist/scholars who continued to make work, not scholars who’d retreated into theory.
+Yes, some went on to head academic departments, but they were artist/scholars who continued to make work.
 They were out there, in the world, making theater that mattered to audiences, shaping institutions, taking risks.

-What you see documented here, this body of work, represents what was possible when artists were still welcome.
-When the program believed in the primacy of the made thing, not just the discourse about the thing.
-When theater was a living practice, not a dead language being analyzed by academics who wouldn’t know how to light a stage or direct a scene if their tenure depended on it.
+What you see documented here, this body of work, represents what was possible when the program believed in the primacy of the made thing, not just the discourse about the thing.
+When theater was a living practice, not a dead language being analyzed by those who wouldn’t know how to light a stage or direct a scene if their tenure depended on it.

 That theater is a verb, not a noun.